 Near Notasulga in Macon County, Alabama — The American South (East South Central)

 Location.
-32° 31.635′ N, 85° 40.695′ W. Marker is near Notasulga, Alabama, in Macon County.
-Marker is at the intersection of Tuskegee Street (Alabama Route 81) and Shiloh Road, on the right when traveling north on Tuskegee Street.
+32° 31.672′ N, 85° 40.681′ W. Marker is near Notasulga, Alabama, in Macon County.
+Marker can be reached from the intersection of Tuskegee Street (Alabama Route 81) and Shiloh Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: Tuskegee Street, Notasulga AL 36866, United States of America.
+Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 9, 2016, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 418 times since then and 3 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on June 9, 2016, by Mark Hilton of Montgomery, Alabama.
+It was originally submitted on June 9, 2016, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 479 times since then and 44 times this year.
+Photos: 1, 2, 3. submitted on June 9, 2016, by Mark Hilton of Montgomery, Alabama.